micl2e2/tg-focus/README.txt

            attached.

   6. Once the group shown up, you send a message `TGFCMD help' to get started.
-The following image tutorials will show you more details.
+Check [TGFCMD] for more details.

 [page] <https://github.com/micl2e2/tg-focus/releases>

+[TGFCMD] See section Using TGFCMD

 Using TGFCMD